kif01/Predictive-ML-Model-Twitter/README.md

 ## Summary

-In this tutorial we learned to extract user data from twitter and then perform data science predictive model on it to optimize future tweeting and increasing the users audience.
-This tutorial of building a model on Watson Studio can be applied on any other CSV file as well and can be further deployed on a web application.
-We also learned how to deploy the model as a web application to allow REST calls.
+In this tutorial we learned to extract user data from twitter, create a CSV file that contains this data and upload it to COS using Cloud Functions.
+Then we learned how  perform data science predictive model on this data to optimize future tweeting and increasing the users audience using Watson Studio and AutoAI.
+This tutorial can be applied on any other CSV file as well and can be further implemented on a web application.